-Perpetual Securities: The Securities are perpetual instruments in respect of which there is no maturity or redemption date.
-The Issuer shall be entitled to redeem the Securities only in accordance with the provisions below, and the Holders shall have no right to require the Issuer to redeem or purchase the of EUR 200,000 and integral multiples of EUR 1,000 in excess thereof, up to and including EUR 399,000.
+Perpetual Securities: The Securities will be perpetual instruments in respect of which there will be no fixed maturity or redemption date.
+The Issuer shall be entitled to redeem or purchase the Securities only in accordance with the provisions below, and the Securityholders shall have no right to require the Issuer to redeem, exchange, vary or purchase the Securities in any circumstances.

+Form of Securities: The Securities will be issued in bearer form and shall have denominations of EUR 200,000 and integral multiples of EUR 1,000 in excess thereof, up to and including EUR 399,000.
 The Securities will initially be represented by a temporary global security, without interest coupons, which will be deposited on or about the Issue Date with a common safekeeper for Euroclear and Clearstream, Luxembourg.